-In the same vein, the debtor should ensure that unused equity in the home will not be lost before filing a bankruptcy petition.
-This can be accomplished by taking a loan for the equity over the homestead amount and using it to purchase exempt property.
-Where a home is involved, a debtor should consult a bankruptcy attorney for advice as to the state's homestead exemption and planning.
+assure that unused equity in the home will not be lost.
+This can be accomplished by taking a loan in the amount that the equity exceeds the homestead amount and using it to purchase exempt property.
+Where a home is involved, a debtor should consult an attorney specializing in bankruptcy for advice on the state's homestead exemption.

-C. THE CHAPTER 13 PLAN
+C. CONVERTING THE CHAPTER 7 TO CHAPTER 13 PETITION